MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

    ![Microphone setting](images/AzureLabs-Lab1-01.png)

+> [!WARNING]
+> Be aware that if you are developing for an immmersive headset for this lab, you may experience audio output device issues.
+This is due to an issue with Unity, which is fixed in later versions of Unity (Unity 2018.2).
+The issue prevents Unity from changing the default audio output device at run time.
+As a work around, ensure you have completed the above steps, and close and re-open the Editor, when this issue presents itself.

 ## Chapter 1 – The Azure Portal

 To use the Azure Translator API, you will need to configure an instance of the service to be made available to your application.
 1. Log in to the  [Azure Portal](https://portal.azure.com).

     > [!NOTE]
     > If you do not already have an Azure account, you will need to create one.
 If you are following this tutorial in a classroom or lab situation, ask your instructor or one of the proctors for help setting up your new account.

 2. Once you are logged in, click on **New** in the top left corner and search for "Translator Text API."
 Select **Enter**.

     ![New Resource](images/AzureLabs-Lab1-02.png)

     > [!NOTE]
     > The word **New** may have been replaced with **Create a resource**, in newer portals.

 3. The new page will provide a description of the *Translator Text API* service.
 At the bottom left of this page, select the **Create** button, to create an association with this service.